Borealiscodes/uma-witness-literature/uma-spec/uma-spec/INT-VALIDATION.md

 Checks include:
 - Documentation Plane references only structural objects
-- Governance Plane rules do not override structure
-- Developmental Plane sequences do not imply narrative
 - Dynamic Plane transitions do not imply behavior
 - Integrative Plane checks do not introduce interpretation